Centre for Equitable Library Access - CELA

 VOX books

-VOX Books are enhanced picture books with full audio recordings that capture children’s attention and make learning and literacy development fun.
+VOX Books are enhanced picture books with full audio recordings to capture children’s attention and make learning and literacy development fun.

 Each VOX Book includes a permanently attached VOX Reader that transforms an ordinary picture book into an all-in-one read-along with professional narration.